 The Courts Service

-The functions of the Courts Service do not include the administration of justice nor is the Service accountable for judicial decisions.
+The functions of the Courts Service do not include the administration of justice nor is the Courts Service accountable for judicial decisions.
 Judges are totally independent when carrying out their judicial functions.
-They are employed directly by the State and not by the Courts Service.
+The judiciary are employed directly by the State and not by the Courts Service.
 They act as members of the Courts Service Board or Committees of the Board in an administrative capacity.

 More detailed information concerning the organisation and remit of The Courts Service, including the many specific supports it provides for the judiciary, is to be found on their website: www.courts.ie